ponsuyambu/BottomBarActivity/README.md

 Tired of handling fragment lifecycle and back stack with BottomBar?

 Then you are at right place!
-Simply extend the BottomBarActivity and start designing your fragments with worrying other stuffs!
+Simply extend the BottomBarActivity and start designing your fragments without worrying other stuffs!